 To check how your hard drive storage is doing, open the Apple menu and click “About this Mac.”
 Choose the Storage tab and wait for it to calculate space division.
-If your drive has little free space left, time to clean it.
-The less free storage you have, the slower your Mac gets.
 At the very least systems need 10% of free space on a startup disk.

 Use Mac cleanup tools to remove junk and get a faster Mac

 Manually moving your personal files will help with cleaning but there’s more to your Mac that you can’t clean on your own.
 Mac creates heaps of “temporary” junk files like cache and logs, and while they start small, over time they take up gigabytes of your precious space.